Or, How to Love God and How not to Love God

 (Matthew 23:15)

 I will say that when I started getting involved with pure Scripture-based theology, it was not always a bed of roses.
-I was shocked at how different Scripture-based Christian Fellowship was compared to the sacramental liturgical life I was indoctrinated into.
+I was shocked at how different Scripture-based Christian fellowship was compared to the sacramental liturgical life I was indoctrinated into.

 Please forgive me if this topic is disturbing to you; I sincerely want for all of us to love God with the like mind that the scriptures say is available.